ivan-vasilev/neuralnetworks/README.md

 All the algorithms support GPU execution.

-Out of the box supported datasets are [MNIST](http://yann.lecun.com/exdb/mnist/), [CIFAR-10/CIFAR-100](http://www.cs.toronto.edu/~kriz/cifar.html) (experimental), [IRIS](http://archive.ics.uci.edu/ml/datasets/Iris) and XOR, but you can easily implement your own.
+Out of the box supported datasets are [MNIST](http://yann.lecun.com/exdb/mnist/), [CIFAR-10/CIFAR-100](http://www.cs.toronto.edu/~kriz/cifar.html) (experimental, not much testing), [IRIS](http://archive.ics.uci.edu/ml/datasets/Iris) and XOR, but you can easily implement your own.

 Experimental support of RGB image preprocessing operations - affine transformations, cropping, and color scaling (see Generaltest.java -> testImageInputProvider).